An asymptotic refinement of the Gauss-Lucas Theorem for random polynomials with i.i.d. roots: Proof of results when

-\item We will be able to verify that off of the ``bad'' events, conditions \ref{item:det1} and \ref{item:det2} of Theorem \ref{thm:determ} hold when we consider, simultaneously, each of the largest $X_1,\ldots, X_n$ in the role of $\xi$. \end{itemize} Observe that $z \mapsto \overline{M}_\mu(z)$ behaves more erratically in regions where several $X_j$ are clumped together because in these spots, the denominators of the terms $(z-X_j)^{-1}$ have the potential to be quite large.
-For this reason, we track the Lipschitz constant associated with $\overline{M}_\mu(z)$ in terms of parameters $\delta_n, \delta_n^* >0$ (defined precisely below, see also Figure \ref{fig:paramPic}) related to the minimum spacing between the largest in magnitude $X_j$, $1 \leq j \leq n$.
-We also consider how the Lipschitz constant depends on $\eps_n, \eps_n^* >0$ (defined precisely below, see also Figure \ref{fig:paramPic}), parameters that control the width of the annuli near the edge of the unit disk on which we're analyzing $z\mapsto \overline{M}_\mu(z)$.
+\item We will be able to verify that off of the ``bad'' events, conditions \ref{item:det1} and \ref{item:det2} of Theorem \ref{thm:determ} hold when we consider, simultaneously, each of the largest $X_1,\ldots, X_n$ in the role of $\xi$.

+\end{itemize} Observe that $z \mapsto \overline{M}_\mu(z)$ behaves more erratically in regions where several $X_j$ are clumped together because in these spots, the denominators of the terms $(z-X_j)^{-1}$ have the potential to be quite large.
+For this reason, we track the Lipschitz constant associated with $\overline{M}_\mu(z)$ in terms of parameters $\delta_n, \delta_n^* >0$ (defined precisely below, see also Figure \ref{fig:paramPic} and Table \ref{table:params}) related to the minimum spacing between the largest in magnitude $X_j$, $1 \leq j \leq n$.
+We also consider how the Lipschitz constant depends on $\eps_n, \eps_n^* >0$ (defined precisely below, see also Figure \ref{fig:paramPic} and Table \ref{table:params}), parameters that control the width of the annuli near the edge of the unit disk on which we're analyzing $z\mapsto \overline{M}_\mu(z)$.
 Here, we are motivated by the fact that with high probability, there are only $O(n\eps_n^{\alpha +1})$ many roots $X_j$, $1 \leq j \leq n$ in an annulus of width $\eps_n > 0$ near the edge of the unit disk (see Lemma \ref{lem:fewRts}), so for increasingly small $\eps_n$, the roots that do exist in this region are increasingly isolated.
 When proving the fluctuations result Theorem \ref{thm:maxPair}, we will analyze the separation of $X_j$ in two regimes, those within $\eps_n$ of the unit circle and those within a smaller distance $\eps^*_n$ of the unit circle, in order to get a sharper estimate on the Lipschitz constant associated with $z \mapsto \overline{M}_\mu(z)$.

 In the next subsection, we give precise definitions of the parameters $\delta_n$, $\delta_n^*$, $\eps_n$, and $\eps^*$, and the ``bad'' events, off of which the largest in magnitude $X_j$, $1\leq j \leq n$ are sufficiently isolated to guarantee that $z \mapsto \overline{M}_\mu(z)$ is Lipschitz continuous with a constant that does not grow too fast with $n$.
 In Subsection \ref{sec:CSBehaved}, we will find bounds on the Lipschitz constant associated with $z\mapsto\overline{M}_\mu(z)$ and establish that off of the ``bad'' events, $\overline{M}_\mu(z)$ is close to $m_\mu(z)$ on $\mathcal{A}_n$.
 Then, we will prove Theorem \ref{thm:manyPair} in Subsections \ref{sec:manyPairConcHold}, \ref{sec:badEventsSmall}, and \ref{sec:manyPairPf} by showing its conclusions hold off of the ``bad'' events, finding bounds on the probabilities of the ``bad'' events, and showing that for optimized choices of the parameters $\eps_n$, $\delta_n$, the probabilities of the ``bad'' events tend to zero as $n \to \infty$.
 We will conclude our justification of the $\alpha \geq 0$ results by proving Theorem \ref{thm:maxPair} in Subsection \ref{sec:maxPairPf}.